|

 Where

 seen?
-This sea anemone with bulbous tips is sometimes seen
+This anemone with bulbous tips is seen

-on some of our shores.
+on our Southern shores.
 Usually nestled among coral rubble with the

 body column deep in a crevice or hole and only the tentacles sticking